maxchang3/snake-vue-max/README.md

 # Design

-Most of the graphics are designed by myself (sorry for my bad design), except the PCB pic in the bottom.
-You can view the psd file in the Release.
+Most of the graphics are designed by myself (sorry for my bad design), except the PCB pic at the bottom.
+You can view the PSD file in the Release.

 The font of the nixie tube is [Oslo II](https://www.1001fonts.com/oslo-ii-font.html)